fabianperotti/master_thesis_geotec/format-cleaning-python/readme.md

 - incident:  [ ] if there is no incident or [ 0 ] if the bicycle or the anchor cannot be used.

-*delete_duplicated_records*
+### *delete_duplicated_records*
 Some anchors keep recording the bike as parked after it was taken, creating a fake record of that bike which moves between different stations.
 This function detects the failing anchors, correct the error generation 2 files: one with the records cleaned and the other one containing the failing anchors/bicycles records.
-To obtained the final cleaned dataset the records file need to be processed as many times as the maximum number of ìfailing anchorsî at the same time happens.
+To obtained the final cleaned dataset the records file need to be processed as many times as the maximum number of ‚Äúfailing anchors‚Äù at the same time happens.
 The files containing the failing anchors datasets have to be merged later.

 Parameters: